drkbts/topology/README.md

 - `g.vertices` - Vector of all vertex IDs
 - `g.edges` - Vector of all edge pairs (source, destination)
 - `g.dimension` - Dimension size for specialized topologies (URing, BRing, UMesh, BMesh) or multidimensional access for BGrid
+- `g.num_dimensions` - Number of dimensions (1 for specialized topologies, varies for BGrid, 0 for generic graphs)

 ### URing Class
 Specialized topology for unidirectional rings: